MotherTongues/mothertongues-docs/docs/mtd-start.md

 1. Install mothertongues, see [installation](mtd-installation).
 2. Write a valid Mother Tongues Language configuration file.
 See [guides](mtd-guides)
 3. Write valid Mother Tongues data resource configuration files.
-See, [guides](mtd-guides)
+See [guides](mtd-guides)

 Then, build with the command line: